How to invest in the S&P 500 index from Singapore

 Final checklist

 To add, an investor needs to be comfortable with tolerating market volatility, including large fluctuations in a short time.
-Data showed that the worst historical 12-month return in recent history (from January 2003 to February 2022) is -37.1%.
-This assumed a starting investment in March 2008, during the Global Financial Crisis.
+Data showed that the worst historical 12-month return in recent history (from June 2004 to May 2024) is minus 43.75%.
+The worst drawdown assumed a starting investment in March 2008, during the Global Financial Crisis, through February 2009.

 returns comparison sp500 against msci indices